Animatron/player/doc/keyboard-control.md

 ```

 The code to load this snapshot is rather easy, but since it is the remote project,
-loading is asynchronous, so we need to add a callback and perform our action only after the
+loading is asynchronous, so we need to add a callback and perform our action only when the
 snapshot will be completely received.
-Let's write it first:
+Let's write this callback first:

 ```javascript
 function whenSnapshotReceived() {